Skip To Main Content

 3. Individualized Intervention Plans

 ● Targeted Interventions: Based on data analysis, scholars identified as either Tier 2 or 3 are placed in targeted intervention programs.
-These interventions are designed to address specific skill gaps in phonemic awareness, fluency, vocabulary, and comprehension.
+These interventions are designed to address specific skill gaps in the five pillars of reading instruction (phonemic awareness, phonics, fluency, vocabulary, and comprehension).

-● Progress Monitoring: The effectiveness of interventions are tracked through regular progress monitoring assessments.
+● Progress Monitoring: The effectiveness of interventions are tracked through regular progress monitoring assessments (FastBridge) .
 Adjustments are made based on scholar performance to ensure interventions remain effective.
 Parents are provided with quarterly progress reports and suggestions about how they can assist their child at home.

 4. Communication with Parents